-The raw frames we ingested from the NOAO archive contained only fits header keywords, a rough world coordinate system solution, and integer pixel values, so we first performed a series of detrending and preprocessing steps to transform them into usable science frames using custom preprocessing software.
+The raw frames we ingested from the NOAO archive underwent no calibration, containing only fits header keywords and integer pixel values, so we first performed a series of detrending and preprocessing steps to transform them into usable science frames.
 For each frame, we made an overscan correction as described in Bernstein et al. (2017).
 We also generated a mask frame for each CCD, masking out any pixels above the saturation value of their amplifier.
-Because our observations were time sensitive, and because DECam is a very stable instrument, we used flat and bias frames from a previous night for the real-time processing (i.e., we did not take flats or bias frames in our observing sequence).
-The flat and bias frames we used to process the data for S190426c were taken on 2018 November 1 as part of the DECam Legacy Survey (Dey et al. 2019).
+Because our observations were time-sensitive, and because DECam is a very stable instrument, we used flat and bias frames from a previous night for the real-time processing (i.e., we did not take flats or bias frames in our observing sequence).
+The flat and bias frames we used to process the data for S190426c were taken on 2018 Nov 1 as part of the DECam Legacy Survey (Dey et al. 2019).
 We subtracted the bias frames from the raw pixels and then divided by the flat frames.
 Any science pixel values rendered invalid by the flat-fielding were masked.
-We applied the standard DECam bad pixel masks, but to achieve fast turnaround did not apply cross-talk corrections or correct for the brighter-fatter effect.
-For DECam, the effect of cross talk on measured fluxes is at the 0.1% level between intra-CCD amplifier pairs, and at the 0.01% level between CCDs (Bernstein et al. 2017), and the brighter-fatter effect is even smaller (Gruen et al. 2015).
-These effects are thus safely subdominant to those of photometric calibration and photon statistics, which give uncertainties at the few to ten percent level for most of the sources here.
+We applied the standard DECam bad pixel masks, but to achieve fast turnaround did not apply crosstalk corrections or correct for the brighter-fatter effect.
+These effects are only relevant to high-precision photometry and have little impact on transient discovery.
 We processed all science CCDs from each pointing, including those that have been deemed defective (N30 and S30).

-We produced a source catalog of each detrended science image using SExtractor (Bertin & Arnouts 1996) that we fed into a developmentbranch version of SCAMP (Bertin 2006) to perform astrometric calibration against the Gaia DR1 catalog (Gaia Collaboration et al. 2016).
-The average absolute astrometric uncertainty of the solutions with respect to Gaia DR1 was 100 mas.
+We produced a source catalog of each detrended science image using SExtractor (Bertin & Arnouts 1996) that we fed into a development-branch version of SCAMP (Bertin 2006) to perform astrometric calibration against the Gaia DR1 catalog (Gaia Collaboration et al. 2016), which consistently provided extremely reliable astrometry.